appsody/website/content/docs/stacks/build-and-test.md

 * `./ci/build.sh` combines several operations (lint, package, test) for the specified stack
 * `./ci/env.sh` used for environment setup and holds environment variables that users can override (e.g. docker credentials for publishing images)
-* `./ci/list.sh` generates list of stacks to build if not stack is not specified
+* `./ci/list.sh` generates list of stacks to build if stack is not specified
 * `./ci/lint.sh` will verify your stack, linting the stack.yaml and verifying directory contents
 * `./ci/prefetch.sh` downloads the most recently released templates
 * `./ci/package.sh` builds the docker image for the specified stack, along with packaging templates and generating repository indexes.